Daxanius/FishcomGL/README.md

 The idea came from me watching a guy make a graphics card out of breadboards.
 Not having te resources to do that myself I decided to make a graphics engine using a concept he utlised in his project (writing pixels from left to right top to bottom).
-At first it started simple but I kep adding stuff and it kept "growing".
+At first it started simple but I kept adding stuff and it kept "growing".

 This is the result.